Kitware/HPCCloud/docs/usage/simput.md

 ## Adding simulation types

 For instructions on adding simulation types follow [these instructions on the Simput Github repository](https://github.com/Kitware/simput#creating-a-new-simulation-type).
+In Simput be sure to add your type to the `/dist` folder and commit the changes.

-When you have completed the new type add a script command to `package.json` which installs the new type:
+In HPCCloud, you'll want to have the latest Simput version installed and a new script command `package.json` which installs the new type:

 ```json
 scripts: {